 - Martha Tenney, Director of the Barnard Archives & Special Collections

-- Vanessa Thill (BC ‘13) Milstein Center Exhibits Designer, artist, organizer
+- Vanessa Thill (BC ‘13) Milstein Center Exhibits Designer

 - Annabelle Tseng, Graduate Assistant for the Center for Engaged Pedagogy